Jarmos-san/hugo-blog/content/posts/how-to-create-custom-keymaps-in-neovim-with-lua.md

 return M
 ```

-Neovim sources & loads any Lua files located under the `lua` directory in the
+Since Neovim sources & loads any Lua files located under the `lua` directory in
-runtimepath.
+the runtimepath our `map()` function will be available to be imported anywhere
+else as well.
 Hence, now it's possible to simply import the wrapper into your
 `init.lua` file & use it for creating your remaps.
 Thereby you can now keep the
 file clean, maintainable & fast to load.